VSSSLeague/VSSReferee/README.md

 The VSS-Referee module is responsable to use the VSS-Vision Client data and check the fouls occured in the field.
 It uses the `vssref_command.proto` protobuf file to send the commands.
 The following fouls are supported by this protobuf:
 - [x] `KICKOFF`: This command is sent when the game start (when you open the referee), after valid goals and after half passed.
 - [x] `FREE_BALL`: This command is sent when the ball is stucked in any part of the field for `ballStuckTime` seconds.
-It passes the quadrant that the foul occured, that can be `QUADRANT_1`, `QUADRANT_2`, `QUADRANT_3` and `QUADRANT_4`.
+It passes the quadrant where the foul occured, that can be `QUADRANT_1`, `QUADRANT_2`, `QUADRANT_3` and `QUADRANT_4`.
 These quadrants begin from the TOP-RIGHT quadrant and the others follow an anti-hour orientation, so the `QUADRANT_2` is the TOP_LEFT and so on.
 - [ ] `FREE_KICK`: Currently this command isn't supported by the referee due to it's complexity to be analysed.
 - [x] `GOAL_KICK`: This command is sent when two attackers disputate the ball with the enemy goalkeeper.
-- [x] `PENALTY_KICK`: This command is sent when two defenders are at the goal area (at least 50%) with the ball in the area, or when the goalkeeper didn't takeout the ball from the goal area in at least `GKTakeoutTime` seconds.
+- [x] `PENALTY_KICK`: This command is sent when two defenders are inside of the goal area (at least 50%) with the ball in the area, or when the goalkeeper didn't takeout the ball from the goal area in at least `GKTakeoutTime` seconds.
 - [x] `STOP`: This is an new command, that occurs when the teams placed succesfuly.
 This allows the teams to make tiny modifications at their robot orientations to adapt for the other teams placement.
 - [x] `GAME_ON`: This command is sent when the stop ended , so all the players can play normally.